Answering the Lockdown SOS

 "These folks were stuck through lockdown amidst their recovery and that was inevitably going to have a big impact on them,” notes Jade.
 “Lockdown has been difficult mentally, but I've had a real buzz and a sense of pride that, throughout all the adversity, we were able to keep things going and have a positive impact on people's health.”

 In addition to running weekly Zoom calls and check-ins, Jade and the Trust engaged the wider community by creating a lockdown patchwork quilt together with a textile expert, incorporating maritime design motifs.
 Sending out material to 37 participants – ranging from care home residents to those recovering from addiction – the group project saw personal stories woven into the fabric, with Jade describing the end result as a “tangible piece of history to hold”.

 She added: "Projects such as this are a real lifeline for people and offer so much structure, pride and support that they need in their lives.
 Trying to stay optimistic when you're being knocked by the restrictions, when you're having to chop and change, is perhaps one of the harder things we've dealt with.
 But even through the adversity of the knockbacks, we've been able to push through.

 “The quilt has been making its way around the town.
 Seeing everyone’s faces, it makes you remember why you're doing all this.”

-"People playing the Lottery is so important, it's funding local jobs and projects and I would encourage people to keep on helping us.
+Jade continues: "People playing The National Lottery is so important, it's funding local jobs and projects and I would encourage people to keep on helping us.

 "I've pushed through my own adversity and I'm so grateful for the support.
-All my mentors – thank you Claire McDaid – are women who have come through and made their way into managerial positions, coming up from nothing and pushing boundaries.
-I'm so proud to be representing women in heritage.”
+All my mentors are women who have come through and made their way into managerial positions, coming up from nothing and pushing boundaries.
+On a personal level, I'm so proud to be representing women in heritage.”